Investment of Public School Fund Study And Report

-staggers authorizes the state treasurer to stagger the terms of the state treasurer's 3 appointed members to the investment board, commencing with new appointments beginning on and after July 1, 2022, to ensure that no more than 2 members' terms expire in the same year.
+The act authorizes the state treasurer to stagger the terms of the state treasurer's 3 appointed members to the public school fund investment board (investment board), commencing with new appointments beginning on and after July 1, 2022, to ensure that no more than 2 members' terms expire in the same year.

-- Pay first from the distribution the services of the investment consultant hired by the public school fund investment board;
+- Pay first from the distribution the services of the investment consultant hired by the investment board;

-- Credit next to the state public school fund for school finance, all remaining interest and income, not to exceed $21 million dollars; and
+- Credit next to the state public school fund, for distribution for school finance, all remaining interest and income, not to exceed $21 million dollars; and

-The bill clarifies the time frame and circumstances in which a realized investment loss to the fund may be offset by realized gains before the general assembly is required to appropriate money to cover losses to the fund.
+The act modifies the time frame and clarifies the circumstances in which a realized investment loss to the fund may be offset by realized gains before the general assembly is required to appropriate money to cover losses to the fund.